rthalley/dnspython/doc/dnssec.rst

 DNSSEC
 ======

-Dnspython can do simple DNSSEC signature validation, but currently has no facilities for signing.
+Dnspython can do simple DNSSEC signature validation and signing.
 In order to use DNSSEC functions, you must have ``python cryptography`` installed.

 DNSSEC Functions